mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/install/install-vsphere/index.md

 This topic describes how to prepare your environment and install Konvoy on VMWare vSphere.
 This installation is similar to deploying the entire Kubernetes cluster onto vSphere Infrastructure as a Service (IaaS).

-<p class="message--warning"><strong>WARNING:</strong> Installing Konvoy 1.8.x on VMWare vSphere in an air-gapped environment is not currently supported.</p>

 ## Before you Begin

 Before installing, verify that your environment meets the following basic requirements: